Book Direct with the Experts

 You can keep your tortoises, boobys, sea lions and sharks: according to many respected biologists, the most remarkable animal in all of Galapagos is the mild-mannered marine iguana.
 Their argument is this: while finches, giant tortoises, herons, penguins and sea lions are found all over the world, only Galapagos has a species of aquatic lizard that dines on algae.

-Small marine iguanas can be eaten by Galapagos hawks, snakes, rodents and introduced species such as cats and dogs.
-When fully grown, however, they have no naturally occurring predators in their habitats, a fact which makes them largely indifferent to humans and any other intruders for that matter.
+Small marine iguana predators include the Galapagos hawk, snakes, rodents, feral dogs and cats.
+These animals will pray on smaller iguanas and their eggs.
+However, when fully grown, however, they have no naturally occurring predators in their habitats, a fact which makes them largely indifferent to humans and any other intruders for that matter.
 This makes them a perpetual favourite with kids, photographers and other visitors to the islands.

 A day in the life of a marine iguana is pretty simple.
 They sleep together in clumps to conserve warmth, or occasionally in crevasses that are somewhat protected from the cold.
 After a few hours of basking in the sun to get their body temperatures up, they'll head out to feed.
 Marine Iguanas eat algae that grow underwater on rocks near the shore.
 Larger male iguanas are better swimmers and capable of going out farther and deeper, some up to 15 feet (4-5 meters).
 They dive and use their sharp claws to grip the slippery rocks while they gnaw off mouthfuls of tasty algae.
 Like sea lions, marine iguanas have a special pigment in their blood which allows it to hold more oxygen: they can stay down as long as an hour without needing to resurface.